Mohammed Al-Owais

-Mohammed Khalil Ibrahim Al-Owais (مُحَمَّد خَلِيل إِبْرَاهِيم الْعُوَيْس; born 10 October 1991) is a Saudi Arabian professional footballer who plays as a goalkeeper for the Al-Ula.
+Mohammed Khalil Ibrahim Al-Owais (مُحَمَّد خَلِيل إِبْرَاهِيم الْعُوَيْس; born 10 October 1991) is a Saudi Arabian professional footballer who plays as a goalkeeper for the Al Hilal and the Saudi Arabia national team.
 He is known for his quick reflexes and vigilance in goal.

 Club career

 On 26 July 2017, Al-Owais joined Al-Ahli on a free transfer.
 On 30 January 2022, Al-Owais joined Al-Hilal.
 On 28 May 2025, Al-Owais joined First Division League side Al-Ula.

 International career

-2015-2016: FIFA World Cup 2018 qualifiers
+2015–2016: FIFA World Cup 2018 qualifiers

 Al-Owais was called up to the senior Saudi Arabia squad for a 2018 FIFA World Cup qualifier against Timor-Leste in September 2015.
 He made his debut against Japan in 2018 FIFA World Cup Qualification on 15 November 2016.

 2018: FIFA World Cup 2018 performance

 In May 2018, he was named in Saudi Arabia's preliminary squad for the 2018 World Cup in Russia.
 He originally served as the second choice goalkeeper behind regular Abdullah Al-Mayouf.
 However, Al-Mayouf performed horribly in the opener against Russia as Saudi Arabia suffered a humiliating 5–0 defeat.
 This led to Al-Owais being promoted as the first-choice keeper instead.
 Al-Owais played in Saudi Arabia's 1–0 loss to Uruguay, where he made some good saves even though that was not enough to save Saudi Arabia from elimination.
 This was Al-Owais' only game in Russia.